rakutenanalytics/ios-rakutenanalytics/RakutenAnalyticsSDK/DEPLOY.md

 * The `deploy_framework` fastlane lane in **release** (i.e. with snapshot:false parameter set) mode:
     1. Confirms the version parameter matches the podspec
-    1. Builds the fat binary arm64 and x86_64 frameworks using xcodebuild
+    1. Builds xcframework (arm64 and x86_64) using xcodebuild
+    1. Uploads SPM Package by updating Package.swift file in https://github.com/rakutentech/ios-analytics-framework repo
     1. Uploads all the build artifacts (zipped frameworks, debug symbols) to an internal private repo as a github release https://ghe.rakuten-it.com/ssed/ios-analytics-private-artifacts/releases
     1. Uploads the zipped release framework as a github release to https://github.com/rakutentech/ios-analytics-framework/releases/
     1. Runs pod lib lint and pushes the podspec to spec repo